stats-matt/mthomas7.github.io/research/index.md

   <li class="active">Research</li>
 </ol>

-This page is under heavy construction.
+This page is under construction.
+Please contect me with questions.

 ---

-I was involved in the TeKno research project.
+During graduate school, I was involved in the TeKno research project.
 More about this project is [here](https://sites.google.com/site/teknoresearchsite/home).

 ---